Andrea-Suardi/Airbnb-Project/README.md

 ## Repository Structure

-- data/ # Raw or cleaned data files
+- data/ - Raw or cleaned data files
-- notebooks/ # Jupyter notebooks with code
+- notebooks/ - Jupyter notebooks with Python code
+- LOGBOOK.md - Logbook of the project (in progress)
 - README.md